 What is a trust?

-A trust is created when a person (the settlor) transfers assets such as shares, property or cash to trustees for the benefit of their chosen beneficiaries.
+A trust is created when a person (the settlor) transfers assets such as shares, property or cash to trustees, for them to administer for the benefit of the settlor’s chosen beneficiaries.

 A trust can provide various tax and practical benefits: